noahnkr/portfolio-site/public/posts/math-review.md

 The chain rule lets us compute the derivative of functions that are made up of other functions.
 For instance, when one function’s output is the input to another.
 This is especially important in [neural networks](/blog/neural-networks), where each layer passes its output to the next.
 Using the chain rule, we can “chain together” derivatives from the final output all the way back to the first layer.
 This is the key idea behind [backpropagation](/blog/backpropagation), the algorithm used to train deep learning models.

-# Whats next?
+# What's next?

 If this post refreshed a few concepts for you, great.
 Understanding the math behind machine learning doesn't mean you need to be able to do matrix multiplication or calculate partial derivatives.
-Thanks to libraries like [TensorFlow](https://www.tensorflow.org/), [PyToch](https://pytorch.org/), and [Keras](https://keras.io/), you rarely need to do any math by hand.
+Thanks to libraries like [TensorFlow](https://www.tensorflow.org/), [PyTorch](https://pytorch.org/), and [Keras](https://keras.io/), you rarely need to do any math by hand.
 But having an intuition for concepts like vectors, matrices, gradients, and derivatives can help you see how these models work under the hood and understand why they behave the way they do.

-I belive the best way to learn is through trial and error.
-In future posts, I'll break down how these ideas apply directly to machine learning, and how build your own models and algorithms.
+I believe the best way to learn is through trial and error.
+In future posts, I'll break down how these ideas apply directly to machine learning, and how to build your own models and algorithms.